Relational space-time and de Broglie waves: Coordinate maps and their representations

 Thus, de Broglie waves as per Dirac's terminology (see \cite{Dir2007}, p.
-120) emerge as a representation of the $\tau$-component of the coordinate map $\bm{\Xi}:\ka\to\kb$, and so represents to trajectory of $\ob$ (i.e. $(\tau,0)\in\kb$ with reference to $\ka$.
+120) emerge as a representation of the $\tau$-component of the coordinate map $\bm{\Xi}:\ka\to\kb$, and so represents the trajectory of $\ob$ (i.e. $(\tau,0)\in\kb$) with reference to $\ka$.

-The existence of de Broglie waves was confirmed almost immediately after de Broglie's first prediction \cite{deB1925}, with the interference experiments of Davisson \& Germer \cite{DG1927} and the contemporaneous experiments of Thomson \& Reid \cite{TR1927}.
-In the years since, the experimental evidence supporting de Broglie's conjecture has accumulated steadily (see \cite{Arnetal1999,Setal2008,Setal2020} among others).